Efficient Training for Cross-lingual Speech Language Models¶

 TL;DR¶

-This paper proposes CSLM, a data-efficient method for training cross-lingual speech LLMs.
-It introduces a novel alignment strategy to achieve cross-modal and cross-lingual alignment simultaneously, and presents a speech-text interleaved chain-of-modality generation paradigm to improve quality and reduce latency—without requiring large-scale speech data to extend to new languages.
+This paper proposes CSLM, an efficient training method for cross-lingual speech LLMs.
+By utilizing a novel alignment strategy to achieve cross-modal and cross-lingual alignment and introducing speech-text interleaved chain-of-modality generation, the model improves quality and reduces latency while scaling to new languages without requiring large-scale speech data.

 Background & Motivation¶

-Background: Speech LLMs are emerging to enable more natural human-computer interaction, yet building effective end-to-end speech LLMs remains challenging.
-Existing approaches include: cascaded ASR+LLM+TTS (suffering from error propagation and high latency), modular encoder+LLM methods (with weak speech generation capability), and unified modeling based on discrete speech tokens (e.g., SpeechGPT, GLM-4-Voice).
+Background: Speech LLMs are emerging to enable more natural human-computer interaction, but building effective end-to-end speech LLMs remains challenging.
+Existing approaches include cascaded ASR+LLM+TTS (suffering from error accumulation and high latency), modular encoder+LLM methods (weak speech generation), and unified modeling based on discrete speech tokens (e.g., SpeechGPT, GLM-4-Voice).

-Limitations of Prior Work: (1) Speech data is extremely scarce relative to text, especially for certain languages; (2) existing unified modeling approaches (e.g., GLM-4-Voice, Moshi) require massive amounts of training data; (3) extending speech LLMs to more languages faces the dual challenge of data scarcity and training difficulty; (4) existing chain-of-modality generation (TQ→full TA→full SA) incurs high latency.
+Limitations of Prior Work: (1) Speech data is extremely scarce compared to text, especially for certain languages; (2) existing unified modeling methods (e.g., GLM-4-Voice, Moshi) require massive amounts of training data; (3) extending speech LLMs to more languages faces the dual challenge of data scarcity and training difficulty; (4) existing chain-of-modality generation (TQ → full TA → full SA) results in high latency.

-Goal: Design a data-efficient training method that achieves cross-modal and cross-lingual alignment using limited speech data while remaining easily extensible to new languages.
+Goal: Design a data-efficient training method that achieves simultaneous cross-modal and cross-lingual alignment using limited speech data while ensuring good language scalability.

-Key Insight: Use the text modality as a "bridge" for cross-lingual alignment—within a single language, cross-modal speech-text alignment is achieved via ASR/TTS data; cross-lingual alignment is achieved via machine translation data (text-to-text).
-This eliminates the need for cross-lingual speech-speech paired data.
+Key Insight: Use the text modality as a "bridge" to achieve cross-lingual alignment—performing speech-text cross-modal alignment within a single language via ASR/TTS data, and cross-lingual alignment via machine translation (text-to-text) data.
+This eliminates the need for cross-lingual speech-to-speech alignment data.

 Method¶